-Stress can make the world around us smell unpleasant, the results of a new study are suggesting.
+Stress can make the world around us smell unpleasant, a new study has suggested.

 Researchers from the University of Wisconsin-Madison used powerful brain imaging technologies to examine how stress and anxiety "re-wire" the brain.

 A team of psychologists led by Professor Wen Li discovered that when a person experiences stress, emotion systems and olfactory processing in the brain become linked, making inoffensive smells become unpleasant.

 Although the emotion and olfactory systems within the brain are usually found next to each other, there is rarely 'crosstalk' between the two.

 Writing in the Journal of Neuroscience, Prof Li said results from their research will now help to uncover the biological mechanisms at work when a person feels stressed.

 Using functional MRI scans, the team analysed the brain activity of 12 participants after showing them images designed to induce anxiety as they smelled familiar, neutral odours.

 The subjects were then asked to rate the different smells before being shown the disturbing image and afterwards.
 The majority showed a more negative response to odours that they had previously considered neutral.

 This fuels a 'feedback loop' that heightens distress, and can even lead to clinical issues such as depression.